 The diagram displayed below shows that the MS-EE on Coursera courses and certificates can be stacked into the full 30 credit hour degree.

-Admission is performance-based.
-There is no application.
-Earn your graduate degree and/or certificate by completing a series of for-credit courses in a “Pathway Specialization” and pass with a cumulative GPA of 3.0 or better and not less than 2.0 in any individual course.
+Admission is performance-based; no application required.
+Our promise to you—we will never ask you for transcripts, letters of recommendation, GRE or TOEFL scores.
+Demonstrate that you can master the courses by completing a series of for-credit courses in a “Pathway Specialization” and pass with a cumulative GPA of 3.0 or better and not less than 2.0 in any individual course.
 This “B” average qualifies you to be admitted into the degree program.
-Fill out our enrollment form and pay tuition to get started.
+Once admitted, you are on your way to earning a graduate certificate and/or master's degree.
+Complete and submit the enrollment form and pay tuition to get started.

 - $667 per credit hour.